-- Students who are ill must go to the office first and be collected from there by parents
+- Students who are ill must go to the office first and be collected from there by parents.

-- In particular, if your student is absent during an NCEA assessment spell, day or week it is critical to inform the subject teacher and supply a medical certificate.
+- In particular, if your student is absent during an NCEA assessment spell, day or week it is critical to inform the Subject Teacher and supply a medical certificate.

-Extended Student Absence - M.O.E.
-Requirement
+Extended Student Absence - Ministry of Education (MOE) Requirement

 - It is a Ministry requirement that when students are going to be absent from school for a day or more for a reason other than sickness, bereavement etc., approval for such absence must be sought from the Principal.